Skip to main content

 NCT07349641

 This phase II trial studies whether adding tirzepatide injections to a levonorgestrel intrauterine device (LNG-IUD) improves pathologic response (absence of cancer cells in tissue samples after treatment) in women with endometrial atypical hyperplasia/endometrial intraepithelial neoplasia (AH/EIN) or grade 1 endometrial cancer who are overweight or obese.
 Endometrial cancer occurrence has continued to rise in the United States.
 Over half of endometrial cancer cases are thought to be attributable to being overweight and obese, and the risk relationship appears to be weight dependent.
 AH/EIN is a precancerous condition of the endometrium (the uterus or womb) where the lining of the uterus grows abnormally thick, and the cells become abnormal.
 Women with this thickening have a higher-than-average risk of developing endometrial cancer if left untreated.
 The usual approach for patients who have AH/EIN and grade 1 endometrial cancer is the removal of the uterus.
 While surgical treatment is generally safe and effective, it may not be the best approach for some patients.
-Tirzepatide injections are a type of glucagon-like peptide 1 (GLP-1) agonist which have been shown to drive weight loss.
-The LNG-IUD is a small, T-shaped device inserted into the uterus that releases the hormone levonorgestrel.
-Levonorgestrel is being studied in the prevention of endometrial cancer.
+The LNG-IUD is a small, T-shaped device inserted into the uterus that releases the hormone levonorgestrel, a progestin, which counteracts the effects of estrogen in the endometrium.
+Tirzepatide is a dual glucagon-like peptide 1 (GLP-1)/glucose-dependent insulinotropic polypeptide (GIP) agonist which has been shown to drive weight loss.
 Adding tirzepatide injections to LNG-IUD may help overweight or obese women with AH-EIN or grade 1 endometrial cancer lose weight, which may improve pathologic response.

 Intervention